Project

 I really think this kind of behavior in the debugger should be avoided and should be fixed.
 Otherwise a lot of our developers will run into this problem, especially when the entire company will switch to the converted code.

-#5 Updated by Ovidiu Maxiniuc 10 months ago
+#5 Updated by Ovidiu Maxiniuc almost 1 year ago

 Please use DataSet.getSqlData() and RecordBuffer.sqlTableContent(N) instead.
 At least as a temporarily workaround.
 They use SQL to extract the content from database so the buffer(s) is(are) not altered.